cyberbotics/webots-doc/reference/camera.md

 - The `zoom` field may contain a [Zoom](zoom.md) node to provide the camera device with a controllable zoom system.
 If this field is set to NULL, then no zoom is available on the camera device.

+- The `recognition` field may contain a [Recognition](recognition.md) node to provide the camera device with object recognition capability.

 - The `lensFlare` field may contain a [LensFlare](lensflare.md) node to add a lens flare effect to the camera image (if any light casts flares).